logoresized

 Driving Commercial Success: The Smart FI Brand

 In the intense competitive space, smart FIs need to be thrive.
-For FIs, a smart brand is a well-positioned specialised brand with a corresponding effective marketing engagement plan – that will build awareness and trust, ultimately converting prospects into investors.
+For FIs, a smart brand is a well-positioned specialized brand with a corresponding effective marketing engagement plan – that will build awareness and trust, ultimately converting prospects into investors.
 With the objective of moving target prospects through the awareness, consideration, and decision stages of the investors journey, the brand and engagement plan will drive quality leads for the FI to raise the required AUM for the portfolio.
 Getting the ‘right’ blue-chip clients and investors is priceless and will have a halo effect – attracting a wave of follow-on investors, asset owners and distribution channels.

 Well-positioned FIs usually demonstrate four critical competencies:

 • First, they intentionally construct a clear meaningful brand proposition that is supported by columns of relevant products, expertise and services that are meaningful to a particular market segment.
-For smaller FIs, deep specialisation is important.
+For smaller FIs, deep specialization is important.

 • Second, such FIs have a firm understanding of what alpha and beta means to the defined institutional clients and investors, and their specific pain points.